ItzaMi/giphy-search/README.md

-weather-website
+giphy-search
-# Weather Website using OpenWeather API
+# Gif search website using Giphy's API

 As it stands, the code for this project **is not functional** since it has no API key in it.
-For safety reasons, as you can see by the *.gitignore* file, **config.js** was not pushed to this repository.
+For safety reasons, as you can see by the *.gitignore* file, **credentials.js** was not pushed to this repository.
 To see this website in action you should clone the code and create a **credentials.js** file with the following information:

 >let credentials = {